smalos/nuBuilder4-Code-Library/upload_file_subform/README.md

 ## 4. Create Folders

-Create a new folder /libs/upload/ in the root directory of nuBuilder.
-Also create a new folder in the upload folder named documents.
+Create a new folder /libs/upload/ in the root directory of nuBuilder. <br />
+Also create a subfolder in that upload folder named documents.

 <p align="left">
   <img src="screenshots/create_folders.png" width="250">